 A bit about grout

-If you're really keen on using a steam mop to work on grout stains, we tested handheld accessories separately in a home bathroom (if supplied), and found there may be some improvement with grout discolouration when using attachments such as the nylon brush.
+If you're really keen on using a steam mop to work on grout stains, we tested handheld accessories separately in a home bathroom (if supplied), and found there may be some improvement with grout discolouration when using attachments such as a nylon brush.

 Ease of use assessment

-- Ease of filling the tank
+- ease of filling the water tank

-- Ease of moving the mop head on the floor, and whether or not it gets tiring
+- ease of moving the mop head on the floor, and whether or not it gets tiring

-- Ease of using and accessing the controls
+- ease of using and accessing the controls

-- Ease of attaching mop pad
+- ease of attaching the mop pad

-- Steam mop reach score (the distance between the power point and the tip of the steam head, which also includes the hose and the wand)
+- steam mop reach score (the distance between the power point and the tip of the steam head, which also includes the hose and the wand).